![]() |

 |

 Initially laid down as AKA 114 but redesignated LKA 114 on January 1, 1969, the USS DURHAM was the second CHARLESTON - class amphibious cargo ship.
 In the early 1980s, the DURHAM was transfered to the Naval Reserve Force, but returned to the active fleet shortly afterwards because of the need for additional sealift capacity.
-Decommissioned on February 25, 1994, the DURHAM is now berthed at the Naval Inactive Ships Maintenance Facility at Pearl Harbor, where she is held in reserve to make her available in the case of a military emergency.
+Decommissioned on February 25, 1994, the DURHAM was subsequently laid up at the Naval Inactive Ships Maintenance Facility at Pearl Harbor, Hi.
+On August 30, 2020, she was sunk as a target off the Hawaiian coast during exercise RIMPAC 2020.

 Crew List: